mesibo/onpremise-loadable-modules/js/README.md

 ### 5. Calling Mesibo Module helper functions

 The duktape interface is used to call C functions defined in the module source file from Javascript.
-Function paramters are read from the script context and then converted to appropriate C data types.
+Function parameters are read from the script context and then converted to appropriate C data types.
 All callable functions /helper functions must be loaded into context before being called in the script

 ```cpp